alchemmist/blog/site/content/articles/the-devsyringe.en.md

 A tool is only useful if it's easily installable.
 Devsyringe leverages modern Go tooling to provide seamless installation across all major platforms.

 **Automated Builds with Goreleaser.**
-The project uses Goreleaser to automate the release process, generating: Cross-platform binaries for Windows, macOS, and Linux, Package manager support (Homebrew, AUR), Debian and RPM packages, GitHub releases with checksums and signatures
+The project uses Goreleaser to automate the release process, generating: Cross-platform binaries for Windows, macOS, and Linux, Package manager support (Homebrew, AUR), Debian and RPM packages in [GitHub releases](https://github.com/alchemmist/devsyringe/releases) with checksums and signatures.
+Windows support already in [backlog](https://github.com/alchemmist/devsyringe/issues/10).

 **Installation Simplicity.**  Users can install through multiple channels.
 For Go developers:
 ```sh